linuxuser332/logforwarding-example/README.md

 The point of this is just to prove, and to record that log data being written to a socket file can be forwarded to Loki.
 Rsyslog can also dual route that data to other log destinations.

+At the moment it disables SELinux else Rsyslog fails to restart (on Rocky 9).
+Not an issue for this little role as I run it against a test VM.